daniel-agblevor/Chat/README.md

     *   A sleek, dark interface with full light mode support.
     *   Responsive design that works on all screen sizes.
     *   Smooth, consistent animations for all interactions, sidebars, and view transitions.
 *   **Authenticated Access:** Secure login restricts access to learning tools, with a public-facing chat interface.
+Includes password confirmation on registration.
 *   **Chat Interface:** A clean and modern chat window for interacting with the RAG assistant.
 *   **File Management:**
     *   Upload and manage your documents.